John William Mackay: Other ventures

-The New York, Texas and Mexican Railway was chartered in 1880 by Joseph Telfener and his father-in-law Daniel E. Hungerford.
+The New York, Texas and Mexican Railway was chartered in 1880 by his brother-in-law Joseph Telfener and his father-in-law Daniel E. Hungerford.
 A Texas corporation was formed to take advantage of the state's generous land grants and build a railroad from Richmond to Brownsville.
 Work started in September 1881 and 91 mi of track were constructed between Rosenberg and Victoria by the end of 1882.
 The railroad became known as the "Macaroni Line" because 1,200 Italian immigrants were brought to the United States to build it.
 Texas passed a law in 1882 voiding any land grants to railroads.
 In January 1885 Telfener sold the railroad to his brother-in-law Mackay, who sold it to the Southern Pacific Railroad in September that year.
 The railroad continued to operate under its old name until 1905.

 In addition to the Bank of Nevada and the communications companies, Mackay held interests in mines in Colorado, Idaho, and Alaska and timber lands and ranches in California.
 He owned part of the Spreckels Sugar Company and part of the Sprague Elevator and Electrical Works, and he served as a director of the Canadian Pacific Railway and the Southern Pacific Railroad.